EastfordCommunicator/website/articles/34/5/ees-auction.md

 ---
-title: Auction raises more than $15k for Washington D.C. field trip
+title: Auction Raises More than $15k for Washington D.C.
+Field Trip
 ---
 EASTFORD --- It takes years of fundraising to supply the funds needed to bring an entire grade of Eastford Elementary School students on a